picandocodigo/List-Category-Posts/readme.txt

 Template system has changed.
 Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.22.2 =
+ * Fixed bug with  the categorypage=yes param.
+ * Tested with WordPress 3.3.

 = 0.22.1 =
  * Fixed accidentally deleted line which made the catlink=yes param not work.